 Many people struggling with addictions feel hopeless, but hope is essential.
 When you don't have hope, you don't have anything.
 We're here to give hope to the hopeless.

 Addiction is difficult for athletes because of the way they are raised, trained, how society perceives them and how they perceive themselves.
 Those of us in addiction normally follow a variation of the 12 Step Program.
 The first step says: “We admitted we are powerless over our addictions and our life is unmanageable.”
 For athletes, the idea that they are “powerless” over anything goes against everything they have been taught to believe since pee wee league.

-WWJDEW Ministries Founder Dewey L. Foster has personal experience as a collegiate football player, high school football coach, and a delivered addict.
+WWJDEW Ministries Founder Dewey L. Foster has personal experience as a collegiate football player, high school football coach, business owner, chaplain – and delivered addict.
 He believes that for the athlete, the road to recovery must include:

 - Behavioral modification

 - Spiritual deliverance

 - DNA-based nutrition program